stacks-network/stacks-core/sip/sip-003-peer-network.md

 _path_ that a message took through the peer network.
 This information will be used over time to promote message route diversity (see below).

-A peer must always include itself in the `relayers` vector when it forwards a message, with two exceptions (described below).
+A peer that relays messages _must_ include itself at the end of the `relayers` vector when it forwards a message.
 If it does not do so, a correct downstream peer can detect this by checking that the upstream peer inserted its previously-announced address (i.e. the IP address, port, and public key it sent in its `HandshakeData`).
-If a relaying peer does not update the `relayers` vector correctly, a downstream peer should close the connection and blacklist the peer for a time.
-It is important that the `relayers` vector remains complete in order to detect and resist routing disruptions in the Internet.
+If a relaying peer does not update the `relayers` vector correctly, a downstream peer should close the connection and possibly throttle the peer (blacklisting should not be used since this can happen for benign reasons -- for example, a node on a laptop may change IP addresses between a suspend/resume cycle).
+Nevertheless, it is important that the `relayers` vector remains complete in order to detect and resist routing disruptions in the Internet.

+Not all peers are relaying peers -- only peers that set the `SERVICE_RELAY` bit in their handshakes are required to relay messages and list themselves in the `relayers` vector.
-However, to avoid making itself into a target for network adversaries to harass, a peer that originates a `BlocksData`, `MicroblocksData`, or `Transaction` message should _not_ include itself in the `relayers` vector.
-This is done to protect the privacy of the originating peer, since (1) network attackers seeking to disrupt the chain could do so by attacking block and microblock originators, and (2) network attackers seeking to go after Stacks users could do so if they knew or controlled the IP address of the victim's peer.
-The fact that network adversaries can be expected to harass message originators also serves to discourage relaying peers from stripping the `relayers` vector from messsages, lest they become the target of an attack.
+Peers that do not do this may nevertheless _originate_ an unsolicited `BlocksData`, `MicroblocksData`, or `Transaction` message.
+However, its `relayers` vector _must_ be empty.
+This option is available to protect the privacy of the originating peer, since (1) network attackers seeking to disrupt the chain could do so by attacking block and microblock originators, and (2) network attackers seeking to go after Stacks users could do so if they knew or controlled the IP address of the victim's peer.
+The fact that network adversaries can be expected to harass originators who advertise their network addresses serves to discourage relaying peers from stripping the `relayers` vector from messsages, lest they become the target of an attack.

-Not all peers are obligated to relay Stacks data.
-If a peer does not intend to relay messages, it _must_ clear the `SERVICE_RELAY` bit in its `services` field when it executes a handshake with neighbor peer.
-This way, the neighbor will not expect any block, microblock, or transaction data from it.
-If it does receive such a message, the sender peer will be blacklisted for a time for violating the protocol.

-If a peer receives a message with an empty `relayers` vector, and the peer has `SERVICE_RELAY` set in its `services` field, then the peer should expect never to see this peer in a `relayers` vector from any message.
-If this is not the case, then the peer should terminate the connection with the remote peer and blacklist it for a time, since this would be evidence that the sender peer had been stripping its `relayer` vectors.
+A peer may transition between being a relaying peer and a non-relaying peer by closing a connection and re-establishing it with a new handshake.
+A peer that violates the protocol by advertising their `SERVICE_RELAY` bit and not updating the `relayers` vector should be blacklisted by downstream peers.

+A peer must not forward messages with invalid `relayer` vectors.
+At a minimum, the peer should authenticate the upstream peer's signature on the last entry of the `relayers` vector.
+If the message is invalid, then the message must not be forwarded (and the sender may be throttled).
+In addition, a peer that receives a message from an upstream peer without the `SERVICE_RELAY` bit that includes a `relayers` vector _must not_ forward it.
+A peer that receives a message that contains duplicate entries in the `relayers` vector (or sees itself in the `relayers` vector) _must not_ forward the message either, since the message has been passed in a cycle.

 **Promoting Route Diversity**

-Over time, the peer will count up how frequently nodes and edges are used to relay messages in order to determine whether or not the peer graph has become _implicitly_ structured -- that is, whether or not its reachability has come to rely on substantially fewer nodes and edges than would be expected in a random peer graph.
+Over time, the peer will measure the routes taken by messages to determine whether or not the network is _implicitly_ structured -- that is, whether or not network reachability has come to rely on substantially fewer nodes and edges than would be expected in a random peer graph.
 This is used to inform the graph walk algorithm and the forwarding algorithm to select _against_ frequently-used nodes and edges, so that alternative network paths will be maintained by the peer network.

-The peer network employs two heuristics to achieve this:
+The peer network employs two heuristics to prevent the network from becoming implicitly structured:

 * Considering the AS-degree:  the graph walk algorithm will consider a peer's connectivity to different _autonomous systems_
 (ASs) when considering adding it to the neighbor set.

-* Relaying in rarest-AS-first order:  the relay algorithm will probabilistically rank its neighbors in order by how rare their AS is the fresh peers in the frontier set.
+* Relaying in rarest-AS-first order:  the relay algorithm will probabilistically rank its neighbors in order by how rare their AS is the fresh frontier set.

 When calculating the probability that a peer will be visited, the graph walk algorithm calculates an additional measure of the peer's degree in the peer graph: